Welfare

 Class representatives are elected early in Semester 1, through an online process conducted by the Students’ Association.

-The 2023/24 School President (Calum Naughton) can be contacted via compscipresident@st-andrews.ac.uk.
+The 2025/26 School President (Devina Naraindas Sainani) can be contacted via compscipresident@st-andrews.ac.uk.

 Students may bring issues of concern to the attention of the President or their class representative at any time.